About CRS internships

 Why intern at CRS?

-A CA CRS Internship provides learning opportunities for students interested in working in international development and often satisfy requirements for their respective areas of study.
+A CRS Internship provides learning opportunities for students interested in working in international development and often satisfy requirements for their respective areas of study.
 It provides current and recent students an opportunity to learn about the best practices and approaches in the field of international relief and development with one of the leading non-profit, faith based institutions in the U.S. It is an opportunity for you to gain professional experience, network and learn what it is like to work for a faith-based organization.
 A CRS internship provides learning and mentoring.
 You will receive regular guidance from your supervisor designed to help you get the most out of your internship experience.

 To apply for a CRS internship, you must be currently enrolled in an undergraduate or graduate program or have graduated within the past year.

 Our best interns:

 CRS offers both paid and unpaid domestic and unpaid international internships during the academic year.

 - Unpaid internships can take place throughout the academic year if CRS is able to identify a position.
-These internships are non-competitive, typically arranged in the prior semester and start at the beginning of a semester driven by a university.
+These internships are non-competitive, typically arranged in the prior semester and start at the beginning of a semester initiated by a university.
 Both domestic and international unpaid internships may last up to 6 months.

 Paid internships are posted with other CRS job openings on the CRS.org careers page.
 These internships are competitive.
 We recommend that you apply as early as possible.
 For unpaid internships, we can only consider applications that come directly through CRS staff or CRS-affiliated universities.
 We are not accepting applications for unpaid internships from prospective interns at this time, as these placements are limited.